Haunted Brooklyn Guide: Creepiest Spots to Run By

 • Haunted Brooklyn Spot: 348 4th Ave. in Gowanus

 Brooklyn was a major battle site in the Revolutionary War.
-The 1776 Battle of Brooklyn was where 400 Maryland soldiers went against 2,000 British soldiers at Old Stone House, resulting in over 200 deaths, mostly from the Maryland side.
+The 1776 Battle of Brooklyn was where 400 Maryland soldiers fought against 2,000 British soldiers at Old Stone House, resulting in over 200 deaths, mostly from the Maryland side.
 It is said that the bodies lie in a mass grave under the Staples on 4th Ave and 3rd St. in Gowanus.
 So, if you see flying office supplies or ghastly sites while shopping at Staples, now you know why.

 You can run by the Gowanus Staples and check out the site for yourself, and don’t forget to stop by the nearby Gowanus Canal.